 Corticosteroids are anti-inflammatory drugs that can help decrease the activity of your immune system.
 This can help improve pain and swelling associated with TED.

-There are many different forms of corticosteroids.
+There are many forms of corticosteroids.
 You can take corticosteroids by mouth or as an IV infusion.
 You can also get corticosteroids as an injection directly into the tissue surrounding your eye.

-When taking a corticosteroid medication, it’s important to follow your health care provider’s instructions exactly.
+When taking a corticosteroid medication, it’s important to follow your healthcare provider’s instructions exactly.

 Corticosteroids are usually only taken for a short time due to the potential for side effects, such as: